yezyilomo/state-pool/README.md

 ## Running Tests
-If you've folked this library and you want to run tests use the following command
+If you've forked this library and you want to run tests use the following command

 ```sh
 npm test